 Driving licence and IDPs

-You will need your UK driving licence to drive in an EU or EEA country.
+You will need your UK driving licence to drive in the EU, Switzerland, Norway, Iceland and Liechtenstein.

 You may need one or more international driving permits (IDPs), depending on which country you’re going to or through.